 As a chamber musician, she had the pleasure of performing at the Severance Hall, the Kennedy Center, the Steinway hall of New York, the Carnegie Music Hall of Pittsburgh.
 Her two favorites ensembles are duo with piano, and string quartet.
 In 2009 she created the Duo Aparté with pianist Adrien Reigner with whom she completed the chamber music course at the Royal Academy of London, with the highest mark, described as an outstanding duo.
-She recently played sonata concerts in Berlin with Olga Monakh and with Nicolas Bringuier, and a Debussy program at the Radial System in Berlin with Sasha Waltz & guests.
+She recently played sonata concerts in Berlin with Olga Monakh and with Nicolas Bringuier, and a Debussy chamber music program at the Radial System in Berlin.

 Teaching is as important as performance to Marianne, she is deeply attached to the transmission of knowledge.
 Through the years she has developped her own method based on the French cello school and inspired by Alexander tecnics, Feldenkrais, Sophrology and Yoga.
 In 2014 she created "The cello practice helper", a webpage where she shares her teaching tips and research with cellists around the world, teaches online and in Berlin.
 She gave masterclasses in USA in November 2016.

 Marianne loves the symphonic and opera repertoire, she is regularly invited as a guest in orchestras in France and Spain.
 Between 2011 and 2014 she was principal cello and continuo for the Fundación Excelentia at the National Auditorium of Madrid.
 She also likes to push back the boundaries of classical music by performing in tango and flamenco groups, and recording regularly as a soloist for movie scoring.